-The Retiree Health Care Authority issues a separate, publicly available audited financial report that includes post employment benefit expenditures of premiums and claims paid, participant contributions (employer, employee and retiree) and net expenditures for the fiscal year.
-The report also includes the approximate number of retirees participating in the plan.
-That report may be obtained by writing to the Retiree Health Care Authority, 4308 Carlisle Blvd.
-NE Suite 104, Albuquerque, New Mexico 87107.
+The RHCA issues a publicly available stand-alone financial report that includes financial statements and required supplementary information for the postemployemnt healthcare plan.
+That report and further information can be obtained by writing to the Retiree Health Care Authority at 4308 Carlisle NE, Suite 104, Albuquerque, NM 87107.